Seeking the depths of truth, expanding the boundaries of faith: In-depth research, growth, and dedication.

 • Develop theological capacity to walk alongside disadvantaged groups, especially the poor, sexual minorities, and people with disabilities, so that theology can become a tool for promoting comprehensive social transformation.

-• Possesses excellent oral and written communication skills.
+• Develop excellent oral and written communication skills.

-• Possesses the ability to teach in both theological and secular academic environments, is competent in teaching at the graduate level and higher, and guides future scholars in their theological research journey.
+• Ability to teach in both theological and secular academic environments, to be competent in teaching at the graduate level and higher, and to guides future scholars in their theological research journey.